harshitchandrol/EPL_Predictions/README.md

 4. Round - Round or Phase of Competition
 5. Day - Day of the week
 6. Venue - Matched played at home or Away.
+7. Result - Result of the match Win or lost.
-7. GF - Goals For
+8. GF - Goals For
-8. GA - Goals Against
+9. GA - Goals Against
-9. Opponent - The opponent team
+10. Opponent - The opponent team
-10. Poss. - Possession - calculated as the number of passes attempted.
+11. Poss. - Possession - calculated as the number of passes attempted.
-11. Formation - No. of players in each row from defenders to forwards, not including the goalkeeper.
+12. Formation - No. of players in each row from defenders to forwards, not including the goalkeeper.
-12. Referee - the referee of the match
+13. Referee - the referee of the match
-13.	team - stats respective to the team
+14.	team - stats respective to the team
-14. Gls - Goals scored.
+15. Gls - Goals scored.
-15. Sh - Shots total
+16. Sh - Shots total
-16. SoT- Shots on target, does not include penalty kicks
+17. SoT- Shots on target, does not include penalty kicks
-17. SoT percentage - shots on the target percentage value
+18. SoT percentage - shots on the target percentage value
-18. G/Sh - Goals per shot
+19. G/Sh - Goals per shot
-19. G/SoT - Goals per shot on target
+20. G/SoT - Goals per shot on target
-20. Dist - Average Shot distance
+21. Dist - Average Shot distance
-21. FK - Shot from free kicks.
+22. FK - Shot from free kicks.
-22. PK - Penalty kicks made.
+23. PK - Penalty kicks made.
-23. PKatt - Penalty kicks attempted.
+24. PKatt - Penalty kicks attempted.

 ## Data Cleaning & Preparation